DTrejo/dtrejo.github.io/develop-on-a-cloud-machine.md

 Here are a few of the symptoms you and your team should watch out for, to tip you towards working on cloud machines:

-- It take 15+ seconds for certain page loads (due to the constrained resources of your VM & laptop)
+- It takes 15+ seconds for certain page loads (due to the constrained resources of your VM & laptop)
 - You frequently lose your place or get interrupted during complex testing flows, and forget where you were
 - You find yourself budgeting for local VM breakages in your feature estimates